kevinlondon/kevinlondon.github.io/_posts/2018-06-05-more-code-review-best-practices.md

 A few years ago, I wrote about [Code Review Best Practices](https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html).
-Since then, code reviews helped me learn a new programming language, improve designs, and find blind spots.
-I'd like to offer some more recommendations.
+I've found code reviews to be one of the most valuable tools for growing as a developer.
+I think the kind of feedback we get from code reviews is invaluable and I'd like to share what I've learned since the original post.

-## Code Style
+### Style

 If your team uses a style guide, such as [Python's PEP 8](https://www.python.org/dev/peps/pep-0008/),